GazzaJ/CI-MS3-W3Recipes/README.md

 Navigating through the Recipes is achieved through familiar pagination controls.
 ![Pagination](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/pagination.jpg)

+I have provided links on several pages to alao assist user interaction; these are quick links to:
+ - Sign-in
+ - Add a Recipe
+ - Manage Recipes

  - **Manipulation**
  Button colours have been chosen to match the site colours while also providing visual cues to their purpose: